by Galen Alaks | February 15, 2017 2:04 pm

 Governmental decisions and issues affect everyone, I am especially concerned about them because my generation will face the consequences in the future.
 Age should not justify or nullify your opinion or your rights.

-I do not support our current president because I strongly disagree with his opinions and moral beliefs, especially those about women and the LGBTQ+ community.
+I do not support our current president because I strongly disagree with his opinions and moral beliefs, especially those about women, people of color, the LGBTQ+ community.

 Younger people have the same right to express their political opinions like everyone else does.